To view tuition and fees prior to registration, access the Registrar’s Tuition and Fee tables.

 The Distance and Online Education offers a limited number of scholarships.
 Priority will be given to Iowa residents who are making satisfactory progress toward their degrees.
 In addition to degree objective, financial need and academic achievement are taken into account.

-Minimum Requirement: Must be admitted to the Bachelor of Applied Studies (BAS) or Bachelor of Liberal Studies (BLS) degree program.
-Cumulative 2.75 UI GPA required and a Free Application for Federal Student Aid must be on file with the University of Iowa’s Office of Financial Aid.
+Minimum Requirements: Applicants must be admitted to the Bachelor of Applied Studies (BAS) or Bachelor of Liberal Studies (BLS) degree program.

 Renewable: Nonrenewable, but students can re-apply once per academic year